Cultivate a wide-ranging and cross-disciplinary perspective on this exciting period.

 You'll become part of the lively community of the Centre for Renaissance and Early Modern Studies (CREMS), interacting with peers from many different disciplines and bringing new perspectives to your work.
 Staff from eight departments come together to make CREMS the largest centre of its kind in the UK, and allows you a truly interdisciplinary experience.

 As well as regular research seminars, students have their own postgraduate forum (Cabinet of Curiosities), which hosts socials, invited speakers, symposiums and film nights.
-By the time you graduate you'll have a rich expertise in your chosen field, and superbly positioned to pursue PhD research or develop a career in the heritage and cultural sector.
+By the time you graduate, you'll have a rich expertise in your chosen field, superbly positioned to pursue PhD research or develop a career in the heritage and cultural sector.

-Academic expertise from across our faculty of Arts and Humanities, ranked 8th in the UK and 40th in the world (Times Higher Education World University rankings 2020).
+Academic expertise from across our faculty of Arts and Humanities, ranked in the UK top 10 and 45th in the world (Times Higher Education World University rankings 2021).

 You'll have access to the largest cathedral library in the UK, and the largest Records Office outside London.

-You'll take one core module and a total of three option modules: one in Autumn Term and two in Spring Term.
-These modules are taken from one of our eight contributing departments: English, History, History of Art, Archaeology, Theatre, Film, Television and Interactive Media, Music, Philosophy and Politics.
+You'll take a mix of core and option modules.
+These modules are taken from one of our eight contributing departments: English, History, History of Art, Archaeology, School of Arts and Creative Technologies, Philosophy and Politics.
 Topics could range from historic building analysis to early modern fashion, and Shakespeare to the representation of women.

 You'll also complete parts I and II of the Department of History's research training programme - this will equip you with the skills you need to complete an extended research project.

-In the Spring, with support from the Graduate Research Training Programme, you'll decide on a topic that you'd like to study to a much greater depth, and in Summer Term, using the skills you've acquired through the first two terms, you will complete your dissertation.
+With support from the Research Training Programme, you'll later decide on a topic that you'd like to study to a much greater depth, and complete your dissertation.

 Throughout your time at CREMS, you'll also have access to optional classes in Latin, palaeography and modern languages.